nakib103/Monte-Carlo-Simulations/README.md

 QMC is stochastic process that are implemented in QM problems to find an approximate ground state wave function.

-VMCtechnique.m - matlab code for VMC method used in simple harmonic oscillator in one dimension^M VMCtechnique1.m - matlab code for VMC method used in H atom
+VMCtechnique.m - matlab code for VMC method used in simple harmonic oscillator in one dimension.
+VMCtechnique1.m - matlab code for VMC method used in H atom